tophefo/IpCamera/README.md

 **Instar**

-These cameras have the ability to call the openHAB REST API directly when an alarm occurs hence why the binding does not have the alarm switches as the camera can handle this directly.
-See the openHAB documentation regarding how to use the rest API and if you get this working please send me details how so I can include a more detailed setup guide here.
+These cameras have the ability to call the openHAB REST API directly when an alarm occurs, or you can use the built in Alarm Server that the binding auto sets up for you.
+For Onvif it may be required to disable the authentication in the cameras setup page if you experience issues using PTZ features.

 ## Reducing log sizes